15 Most Common INTJ Weaknesses

 11. Obsessive.

-INTJs can sometimes be obsessive.
-They often become very focused on their goals, and it can take up all of their time and energy.
+INTJs can be obsessive.
+They often become very focused on their goals, and they can take up all of their time and energy.
 This can lead to them becoming overly attached to the outcome of a goal or project, and they might not be willing to let go of it, even when it’s time.
 It’s important for ENTJs to learn not to become too attached and to be able to take a step back from a goal if necessary.
 They should be able to recognize when it’s time to take a break and when it’s time to give up.
 Not all ambitions result in healthy and positive behaviors.

 12. Perfectionist tendencies.